JotaGil/CustomMimeMailParse/README.md

 ******************************************************************************

-Really special thanks to the original author and people who has maintained and developed the php-mime-mail-parser project.
+Really special thanks to the original author and people who has maintained, developed, and any case contributed to php-mime-mail-parser project.
 I've found it very useful, especially without an extensive documentation of PHP's MailParse Extension.

 ******************************************************************************